-Our curriculum is set out as per Appendix 1 but we may need to adapt it as and when necessary.
+Our RSE curriculum is set out as per Appendix 1, but we may need to adapt it as and when necessary.

-We have developed the curriculum in consultation with parents, governors, pupils and staff, taking into account the age, needs and feelings of pupils.
-If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don't seek answers online.
+We have developed the curriculum in consultation with parents/carers, governors, pupils and staff, and taking into account the age, developmental stage, needs and feelings of our pupils.
+If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so that pupils are fully informed and don't seek answers online.